ruuda/blog/posts/rcl-patch.md

 this in principle works for any format, though it’s generally unsafe.
-As with templating configuration files, it can be susceptible to injection and escaping problems.
+As with templating configuration files, it suffers from injection and escaping problems.
 Furthermore,
 reliably locating the value to substitute can be tricky.
 Consider the following file: